 From your development team’s perspective, you must build a culture where each developer embraces software obsolescence and is continuously on the lookout.
 We must reach an era in which developers believe that even though they did not write the code, any vulnerabilities introduced are a reflection of their application and craftsmanship.

-[ Partner resource: Take Security Journey’s first two white belt modules for free. ]
+[ Partner resource: Test drive Security Journey’s gamified platform for free. ]

 Exercise your codebase